datahub-project/datahub/metadata-ingestion/source_docs/tableau.md

 For context on getting started with ingestion, check out our [metadata ingestion guide](../README.md).

+Note that this connector is currently considered in `BETA`, and has not been validated for production use.

 ## Setup

 To install this plugin, run `pip install 'acryl-datahub[tableau]'`.